-With SEK 227.3 billion under management in virtually every asset class and all parts of the world, the Second AP Fund is one of northen Europe's largest pension funds.
+With about SEK 300 billion under management in virtually every asset class and all parts of the world, the Second AP Fund is one of northern Europe's largest pension funds.
 A secure and stable manager of assets, the Fund is tasked with an important assignment by the Swedish Government – maximizing the long-term return on Swedish pension assets.

 The Second AP Fund is one of five buffer funds within the Swedish pension system.
 The Second AP Fund shall maximize longterm return at low risk.
 In conjunction with the other buffer funds, the Fund is tasked with maintaining reasonably consistent pension levels, even during periods affected by peaks in the number of retirees, or by an economic downturn.